bsc-iitm/machine-learning-foundations/docs/week-4/transformations.md

-Let us see what this does to the basis vectors:
+Let us see what this does to the basis vectors[^1]: